Frequently Asked Questions:

 Do I Need An Appraisal?

 Yes.
 We determine value in several different ways: 1) appraisal from a licensed appraisal; 2) appraisal from real estate broker (Broker Price Opinion); and/or 3) internal appraisal by our underwriting team.
-You will be charged up-front for our valuation of the property and we will obtain the type of appraisal that best allows us to determine value.
-These fees are non-refundable.
+You will be charged for the appraisal of the property and we will obtain the type of appraisal that best allows us to determine value.

 Do I Need to Provide Personal income Statements?